What Are the Odds Your City Gets Overrun by Tourists This Summer?

 10,559 residents.
 4.2 million annual visitors, 48% in summer: 191 tourists per resident at peak.
 A resident survey found 85% believe tourism is growing too fast.
 Jackson Hole has responded with a Sustainable Destination Management Plan.
 It is the most self-aware destination in this dataset.

-191:1 peak ratio 85% resident concern rate Management plan enacted 28% STR penetration
+191:1 peak ratio 85% resident concern rate Management plan enacted 28% short-term rental penetration

 The Destinations Fighting Back